StatisMike/shiny.quetzio/README.md

 coverage](https://codecov.io/gh/StatisMike/shiny.quetzio/branch/main/graph/badge.svg)](https://app.codecov.io/gh/StatisMike/shiny.quetzio?branch=main)
 <!-- badges: end -->

-This package includes the way to create a questionnaire using various Shiny widgets from a source file: either a local YAML file, or GoogleSheet over the net.
-Results of the surveys are send to GoogleSheet of your choice.
+## Overview

+**shiny.quetzio** is a system for easy creation of questionnaires using various Shiny input widgets.
+As the source for their render it can use a YAML config file, *googlesheet* from the web or list/data.frame.

-It is all completely handled by `R6` shiny modules, so it is easy to include even multiple independent questionnaires in your ShinyApp and keep your code clean!
+Rendering and questionnaire reactivity is completely handled by shiny modules, so it is easy to include multiple independent questionnaires in your *ShinyApp* while keeping the code clean!

+To learn more:

 -   Preview the `pkgdown` generated website
     <a href="https://statismike.github.io/shiny.quetzio/" target="_blank">here</a>